Upgrading an existing solar system

 Using Existing Modules in a Separate (Stand-alone) System

 Those familiar with electrical systems could consider using the original solar modules in an electrically separate stand-alone system.
 This can currently (in 2020) be self-done legally (in Australia and New Zealand) as long as those modules are connected in a manner (e.g. series-parallel) such that the maximum does not exceed 60 volts.
 But 48 volts dc is safer and more convenient.

 An inverter may still be used to provide 230 volts.
 For Australia and New Zealand that inverter must be of the type that has inbuilt socket outlets.
 Appliances plug directly into those outlets (via a power board if required).
 Such inverters must not be connected to any fixed mains-voltage wiring.

 The above could, for example, provide charging power for a small electric vehicle.
 Or via batteries, power 12/24 volt garden lighting, fountain water pumps etc. If at 48 volts it may readily power a dc brushless motor swimming pool pump such as the Badu range.
 If used only during the day, no batteries are required.
 (Our book Solar Success shows full details of how to do this – complete with our own actual example in Broome, WA.)

 It is also feasible to retain that old system and have it paralleled to the new one – but that is strictly Certified Installer territory.

-Our book Solar Success (now also in low priced digital form) has all you need to know to undertake this work.
+Our book Solar Success (now also in low priced eBook format) has all you need to know to undertake this work.
 It is also readily feasible if you have a friend who knows his/her way around solar or systems of this voltage.